๐ŸงญPhysical Geography

 Why This Matters

-Erosion isn't just about rocks breaking down—it's the fundamental force that sculpts every landscape you see, from the Grand Canyon to coastal cliffs to rolling hills.
-In Physical Geography, you're being tested on your ability to explain why landforms look the way they do, and erosion is almost always part of the answer.
-Understanding erosional processes means understanding the interplay between energy sources, material resistance, climate, and time—concepts that connect to nearly every other topic in the course.
+Erosion is the fundamental force that sculpts every landscape you see, from the Grand Canyon to coastal cliffs to rolling hills.
+In Physical Geography, you need to explain why landforms look the way they do, and erosion is almost always part of the answer.
+Understanding erosional processes means understanding the interplay between energy sources, material resistance, climate, and time, concepts that connect to nearly every other topic in the course.

-The key insight here is that different agents of erosion (water, ice, wind, gravity, chemical reactions) each leave distinctive signatures on the landscape.
+Different agents of erosion (water, ice, wind, gravity, chemical reactions) each leave distinctive signatures on the landscape.
 When you see a U-shaped valley, you should immediately think "glacier."
 When you see a V-shaped valley, think "river."
-Don't just memorize a list of processes—know which agent creates which landforms, what conditions favor each type of erosion, and how these processes interact with human systems.
+Don't just memorize a list of processes.
+Know which agent creates which landforms, what conditions favor each type of erosion, and how these processes interact with human systems.

 Mechanical Breakdown: Physical Forces at Work

-Physical weathering and related processes break rocks apart without changing their chemical makeup.
-The underlying principle is simple: apply enough force to exceed a rock's tensile strength, and it fractures.
+Physical weathering breaks rocks apart without changing their chemical makeup.
+The underlying principle: apply enough force to exceed a rock's tensile strength, and it fractures.

 Freeze-Thaw Cycles

-• Water expands 9% when it freezes—this expansion in rock cracks generates pressures up to 2,100 kg/cm², enough to shatter most rock types
+• Water expands about 9% when it freezes.
+This expansion in rock cracks generates pressures up to roughly 2,100 kg/cmยฒ, enough to shatter most rock types.

-• Most effective in periglacial climates where temperatures oscillate around 0°C frequently, allowing repeated cycles
+• Most effective in periglacial climates where temperatures oscillate around 0ยฐC frequently, allowing repeated freeze-thaw cycles.

-• Creates talus slopes and angular debris—the sharp, fractured fragments accumulate at cliff bases and mountain slopes
+• Creates talus slopes and angular debris.
+The sharp, fractured fragments accumulate at cliff bases and on mountain slopes.

 Abrasion

-• Sandpaper effect—transported particles (sand, gravel, boulders) scrape against rock surfaces, wearing them down through friction
+• Works like sandpaper.
+Transported particles (sand, gravel, boulders) scrape against rock surfaces, wearing them down through friction.

-• Operates across multiple erosion types: rivers use sediment load, glaciers use embedded rocks, wind uses saltating sand
+• Operates across multiple erosion types: rivers use their sediment load, glaciers use embedded rocks, wind uses saltating sand grains.

-• Intensity depends on particle characteristics—larger, harder, faster-moving particles cause more erosion than fine, slow-moving material
+• Intensity depends on particle characteristics.
+Larger, harder, and faster-moving particles cause more erosion than fine, slow-moving material.

-Compare: Freeze-thaw vs. abrasion—both are physical weathering, but freeze-thaw works from within cracks while abrasion works on surfaces.
-If an FRQ asks about alpine landscape formation, mention both: freeze-thaw shatters peaks while glacial abrasion polishes valley floors.
+Compare: Freeze-thaw vs. abrasion: both are physical weathering, but freeze-thaw works from within cracks while abrasion works on surfaces.
+If a question asks about alpine landscape formation, mention both: freeze-thaw shatters peaks while glacial abrasion polishes valley floors.

 Chemical Transformation: Dissolving and Altering Rock